box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 }
 ```

-* Run `npm install` from the terminal / console to install dependencies.
+* Run `npm install` from the terminal / console to install the dependencies.
-* Create two files, `process.js` and `slackConfig.js` in the local directory.
+* Create two files, `process.js` and `slackConfig.json` in the local directory.
-* Open `slackConfig.js` and save the following default configuration.
+* Open `slackConfig.json` and save the following default configuration.

 ```json
 {